MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-connectors.md

 3. Publish the Customer Insights dashboard as a service.

-   - You will need to copy your instance ID.
-Your instance ID can be taken from your app URL.
-For example, in the following URL the instance ID part is highlighted: https://test.ci.ai.dynamics.com/app/home?segmentsExports=true&instanceId=**8b016247-7f9c-yy60-ae88-cc3ba9dbc12e**.
+   - You will need to copy your instance ID from your app URL.
+For example, in the following URL the instance ID part was highlighted: https//test.ci.ai.dynamics.com/app/home?segmentsExports=true&instanceId=**8b016247-7f9c-yy60-ae88-cc3ba9dbc12e**.

-  Then attach it to the following address: <br />
+  - Then attach it to the following address: <br />
   https://prod-neu-01.api.ci.ai.dynamics.com/api/instances/**your instance ID**

   - Copy and paste the complete URL address (fixed part + **your_instance_ID**) to the URL field in Power BI, as shown here.